Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### The Shift to Transformers

-The sheer scale of computation required for this training is mind-boggling, which was only possible because of GPUs.
+As you must've figured out by now, the sheer scale of computation required for this training is mind-boggling, which was only possible because of GPUs.
 Before transformers existed, the standard way to process a sentence was with a *Recurrent Neural Network (RNN)*.
 An RNN reads one word at a time, left to right, updating a hidden state as it goes.

 This created a real problem for anything involving *long-range dependencies*.
 A pronoun at position 40 might refer to a noun at position 5.
 An RNN had to carry that noun's meaning through 35 intermediate steps, each one slightly smearing the signal.
-Furthermore, the gradients during training had the same problem in reverse, they either vanished to nothing or exploded.
+The gradients during training had the same problem in reverse, they either vanished to nothing or exploded.

 Everything changed in 2017 when a team at Google introduced the *Transformer architecture*.
 Instead of reading text from start to finish, Transformers soak in the entire passage all at once, in parallel.
 Instead of passing information through a chain, attention lets every word look directly at every other word all at once, in a single operation.
+So what exactly is a transformer and what is the attention mechanism inside it?
+This blog covers exactly that!
+So suit up for a deep dive into one of the most revolutionary papers in the history of Neural Networks.

 ---